Norden bombsight: Production, problems, and Army standardization

 Cement vaults for Norden bombsight storage at the former Great Bend Army Air Field, Kansas, now listed on the National Register for Historic Places.

 The conversion of Norden Laboratories Corporation's New York City engineering lab to a production factory was a long process.
 Before the war, skilled craftsmen, most of them German or Italian immigrants, hand-made almost every part of the 2,000-part machine.
 Between 1932 and 1938, the company produced only 121 bombsights per year.
-During the first year after the Attack on Pearl Harbor, Norden produced 6,900 bombsights, three-quarters of which went to the U.S. Navy.
+During the first year after the Attack on Pearl Harbor, Norden produced 6,900 bombsights, three-quarters of which went to the US Navy.

-When Norden heard of the U.S. Army's dealings with Sperry, Theodore Barth called a meeting with the U.S. Army and U.S. Navy at their factory in New York City.
-Barth offered to build an entirely new factory just to supply the U.S. Army, but the U.S. Navy refused this.
-Instead, the U.S. Army suggested that Norden adapt their sight to work with Sperry's A-5, which Barth refused.
+When Norden heard of the US Army's dealings with Sperry, Theodore Barth called a meeting with the US Army and US Navy at their factory in New York City.
+Barth offered to build an entirely new factory just to supply the US Army, but the US Navy refused this.
+Instead, the US Army suggested that Norden adapt their sight to work with Sperry's A-5, which Barth refused.
 Norden actively attempted to make the bombsight incompatible with the A-5.

-It was not until 1942 that the impasse was finally solved by farming out autopilot production to Honeywell Regulator, who combined features of the Norden-mounted SBAE with the aircraft-mounted A-5 to produce what the U.S. Army referred to as "Automatic Flight Control Equipment" (AFCE); the unit would later be redesigned as the C-1.
+It was not until 1942 that the impasse was finally solved by farming out autopilot production to Honeywell Regulator, who combined features of the Norden-mounted SBAE with the aircraft-mounted A-5 to produce what the US Army referred to as "Automatic Flight Control Equipment" (AFCE); the unit would later be redesigned as the C-1.
 The Norden, now connected with the aircraft's built-in autopilot, allowed the bombardier alone to fully control minor movements of the aircraft during the bombing run.